raenier/raenier/README.md

 ## Hi there 👋

-I'm Ren, Nice for you to be passing by
+I'm Ren, nice of you to be passing by
 Check out my repositories, if theres of any interest to you.
-I'm currently finishing RoR path on The Odin Project to refresh and strengthen my foundation on my Ruby Skills.
+I'm currently finishing RoR path on The Odin Project to refresh and strengthen my Ruby Skills.